I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Easy Crockpot Lasagna.

-Lasagna without the oven and without the noodle boiling.
-Layer everything into the crockpot in the morning.
 Come home to lasagna.
-This is the recipe I love most for back-to-school nights because it feels like a real dinner without any real effort.
+This is the recipe I love most for back to school nights because it feels like a real dinner without any real effort.

 The kids think lasagna means I tried hard.
 The crockpot knows better.